Waveframe-Labs/Aurora-Workflow-Orchestration/docs/AWO_Method_Spec_v1.2.1.md

 **Attestation Record**
 The recorded output of a completed review or validation step, stored as a structured file (`approval.json`) under the corresponding Run directory.
 It includes participant identity, timestamp, and signature or digital hash.

+**Neurotransparency Evidence Pointer**
+A durable reference to the reasoning context that influenced a claim (e.g., prompt/run IDs, diff snippets, log anchors).
+A pointer MUST cite a file path under `/logs/workflow/`, `/logs/audits/`, or an ADR in `/decisions/`, and SHOULD include a stable anchor (line range, heading, or block ID).

 ---